Office of Research and Grant Support

 Open Consultation Hours: Thursdays, 1pm - 3pm

 Location: ORGS PC Lab, Mezzanine Level, Brookdale Campus

-Acee, A. Diabetes and Depression in Hispanics at a Community Health Center. $3992, 1 yr.Seed Money Awards are used to fund pilot projects to enhance faculty research, curriculum development, or training projects in order to lead to larger externally-funded grant applications.
+Acee, A. Diabetes and Depression in Hispanics at a Community Health Center. $3992, 1 yr.Seed Money Awards are used to fund pilot projects enhancing faculty research, curriculum development, or training projects in order to lead to larger, externally-funded grant applications.
 Deadlines are annual, during the third week of March.